 In general, you need around 50 days, give or take a few.
-As per the old pattern it starts with learning GRE words with the help of vocabulary 'flashcards' .
+Usually, it starts with learning words with the help of GRE vocabulary 'flashcards' .
 You could also start with Yocket GRE Flashcards which is currently available on the Yocket Android App.
 If you're pretty consistent with reading newspapers, you definitely have an edge, considering you’ve probably come across a handful of vocabulary words already.
 In short, be quick with the meanings and its usage of the words.

 Once you are done with a considerable number of words, start solving the ETS Official Guide to the GRE, ETS Verbal Reasoning Practice Questions, ETS Quantitative Reasoning Practice Questions.
 Get the books from one of your friends who has already taken the GRE.
 Along with ETS, solve GRE BARRONS.
-It's one of the best books for GRE & teaches you a lot.
+It's one of the best books for GRE and teaches you a lot.
 Solve the quant section completely.
 It's fun to solve and is useful.
 This book will help you improve your speed for the GRE Quantitative section.
-It has 5 test papers with the new test pattern.
+It has 5 test papers.
 Solve them gradually.

 In the last 20-22 days, start taking the online practice test for GRE.
 There are hundreds of free online tests if you search on the internet and one can't solve them all.
 Hence, there are some standard mock tests that one needs to solve.
-Some of them are listed below.
+Some of them are listed below.:

-Study for your AWA (essay) 5-8 days prior to "the" day (though we suggest that reading and solving essays right from day one can help you get a very high score) Read some essays from Barron’s, the method to write it and take any topic from these tests and write it down.
+Study for your AWA (essay) 5-8 days prior to "the" day (though we suggest that reading and solving essays right from day one can help you get a very high score).
+Read some essays from Barron’s, the method to write it and take any topic from these tests and write it down.
 Exchange the essays amongst your friends so you'll get an idea how well they write.
 Solve the PowerPrep tests completely along with the essays to get an idea of your patience level.
-Take our word, full test is quite long!
+Take our word, a full test is quite long!

 Quant at the first glance might seem simple but it isn’t so simple as to be neglected.
-Engineers can give less time for math as they’ll be familiar with many of the topics, but remember that the split score matters a lot, so a minimum of 750 (old pattern) or 160 (new pattern) is like a 'must' for engineers.
+Engineers can give less time for math as they’ll be familiar with many of the topics, but remember that the split score matters a lot, so a minimum of 160 is like a 'must' for engineers.
 The rest are advised to solve as many questions as they can.
 Solve some renowned professors notes, Kaplan book (not the adaptive computer exam) and any other notes as and when you get time during your preparation.
 It definitely varies with every student on how they go about Quant, but the one mentioned above is how it is generally followed.

 Yocket is the largest regional online community for students with a desire to pursue higher education abroad.